Pfern/ADER17/material/ADER17_practical.md

 [ND: Add Just some notes for completeness...]

+Differential expression: single-end, short reads, unstranded are enough; should invest in more biological replicates rather than very deep sequencing; 10-40M reads should be enough to capture most "reasonably" expressed genes.

 # Learning Outcome 2:

+List of RNA-Seq Steps: from the slides...
 [ND: Add Just some notes for completeness...]

 # Learning Outcome 3: Assess the general quality of the raw data from the sequencing facility